eth-sri/zkay/README.md

 ## Prerequisites

-Zkay requires python version 3.8 or later.
+Zkay requires python version 3.8 or later (we recommend using a separate [conda](https://docs.conda.io/) environment).
 In addition, install the following dependencies using your system's package manager:

 #### Debian/Ubuntu
 ```bash